celento/BloodBank/Readme.md

     $ cp ./gradle.properties-example ./gradle.properties

 NB: This is the default ./gradle.properties file.
 Incase of any build error, please make sure you are connected to a stable Internet.
-First build time will depend upon your machine and Internet speed.
+The first build time will depend upon your machine and Internet speed.

 ## Apps built using this Project ##
 Midipp - [Google Play](https://play.google.com/store/apps/details?id=com.reonsaji.midipp)